Our Story

 Seon Hee Choi

-Seon Hee (Sunny) Choi holds a position as a Secretary at the Garage Art Center.
-She earned a BA in German Language & Literature in South Korea and changed her career to studying further in the fashion and art field.
-She studied Fashion Design at F.I.T and worked as a senior fashion designer at Kay Unger New York evening wear department for over 17 years.
-Currently, she is a U.S. divisional director in Jianye Textile, Inc.overseeing the textile design and managing U.S. accounts.
+Seon Hee (Sunny) Choi serves as Secretary at the Garage Art Center.
+She earned a BA in German Language and Literature in South Korea before transitioning her career to the fashion and art fields.
+Sunny studied Fashion Design at F.I.T. and worked as a senior fashion designer in the evening wear department at Kay Unger New York for over 17 years.
+She is currently the U.S. Divisional Director at Jianye Textile, Inc., where she oversees textile design and manages U.S. accounts.

-As an art lover living in Queens and as well as an art collector, she values arts and willing to help and supports local artists and its community.
+As an art enthusiast, Queens resident, and art collector, Sunny deeply values the arts and is committed to supporting local artists and fostering a vibrant community.

 -